ecenteno7/largecoffeenocreme-devconfig/README.md

 IF however, you are feeling like you want some more customization, or you want to improve your efficiency, or you just want to feel like a hardcore developer (who doesn't, lol)...I've gathered some resources here from my config setups for various tooling I use to write code, build apps, and tinker with OS stuff.

 For some reason, I find this stuff fun.
-If you do to, then welcome to the party!
+If you do too, then welcome to the party!

 ## Code like me
 Use nvim, then use these configuration files to get your setup to match.